GunzIvan28/2019_April_ESALQ_Microbial_Community_Analysis/dbcAmplicons/dbcAmplicons_commands.md

 This document assumes [dbcAmplicons installing software](./dbcAmplicons_installing_software.md) has been completed.

-**IF** for some reason it didn't finish, is corrupted or you missed the session, please say something
+**IF** for some reason it didn't finish, is corrupted or you missed the session, you can use my instance.
+In your ~/.bash_profile edit the lines to use my folders

+	export PATH=/share/workshop/msettles/mca_example/bin:$PATH
+	module load java/jdk1.8
+	export RDP_PATH=/share/workshop/msettles/mca_example/src/RDPTools
+	module load anaconda2
+	source /share/workshop/msettles/mca_example/src/dbcA_virtualenv/bin/activate

 Lets login and request an interactive session on the clusters